Zachary D. Smith

 Both of my parents were managers.
 Every night, before my dad took off his coat or anyone started on dinner, my parents would unwind and chat about the antics of the day.
 My mom, the analytical one, and my dad, the communicator, would bounce things off each other until they figured it out.
 My mom would always say "Problems are three dimensional."
 She was right.

 While I appreciate the problem-solving skills my parents displayed, it was not always about massaging a solution.
 Whether I wanted to stay out late or borrow the car, the answer was always "No." I always heard "Maybe".
 A vigorous debate would ensue.
 Sometimes I would win, and sometimes we would agree to disagree, but I would always put up a spirited fight.
 I credit these interactions for bringing me to a career in advocacy and problem solving.

 Practicing Family Law fulfills me because it allows me to wear all "hats".
 I get to problem solve, generate "outside the box" solutions, and, when required, pursue my clients' goals in Court.
 All while helping people through a difficult process.

-When I am not working or wishing I had time to play golf, I am at home in Fort Mitchell, KY with my wife Emily and our three children, David, Scott, and Wynn.
+When I am not working or wishing I had time to play golf, my Wife I am driving around Ft.
+Mitchell, KY taking my children David, Scott and Wynn to and from their activities.

 - University of Cincinnati College of Law, Cincinnati, Ohio